RyanJarv/EC2FakeImds/README.md

 rewrite ^/(.+?)/(.+)$ /latest/$2 last;
 ```

 Next we attempt to serve from the [imds folder](https://github.com/RyanJarv/EC2FakeImds/tree/main/imds).
+You'll notice that the directory is almost entirely blank files, we'll go into that a bit more below.

 ```
 root /var/www/imds;